Tecla/Rsd/README.md

 ./waf-1.7.13 configure
 ```

 If configuration fails, run you may need to add switches like `--boost-libs=<libdir> --boost-includes=<incdir>` to make sure it finds the appropriate boost bits.
 Run waf with `--help` to see all the available options.
+In particular, you are likely interested in the `--prefix=<installdir>` option.

 Next, to build Rsd you may run: